 Widen your perspective and expand your possibilities.
 Give your creative side a gentle nudge and wake it up.
 Here are some fun ways to tap into your creative flow!

 Activate the Right Brain

-In her world renown, classic book, “Drawing on the Right Side of the Brain,” Betty Edwards, teaches how to greatly enhance artistic skill through specific exercises aimed at strengthening the right side of the brain.
-One exercise is “upside down drawing,” which Edwards does by using a Picasso sketch.
+In her world-renowned, classic book, “Drawing on the Right Side of the Brain,” Betty Edwards, teaches how to greatly enhance artistic skills through specific exercises aimed at strengthening the right side of the brain.
+One exercise is “upside-down drawing,” which Edwards does by using a Picasso sketch.
 For our purposes, choose any illustration that you respond positively to.
 Turn the picture upside down.
 Use a sketchpad with plenty of space and a pencil you can smudge; begin by examining the lines, shapes, light and shadows.
 Don’t think about what the image is, just focus on the shapes, and lines, as you draw what you see.

 Children can spend hours engrossed in coloring books.
-As adults we can reignite that whimsical spark through colorful experimentation and play.
+As adults, we can reignite that whimsical spark through colorful experimentation and play.
 Research shows coloring books create a type of concentration and flow that calms the mind and creates a joyful feeling.
-Whatever your particular aesthetic may be, there are a rainbow of themes and patterns to choose from.
-Crimson, cobalt, jade, go ahead, get a box of crayons and lose your self in color. ■
+Whatever your particular aesthetic may be, there is a rainbow of themes and patterns to choose from.
+Crimson, cobalt, jade, go ahead, get a box of crayons and lose yourself in color. ■